abeer23456/CSE_1021abeer25bce11186Householdwatertracker/README.md

 Interface: Command Line / Terminal

 # Steps to Run the Project:

-Open the Terminal: Navigate to the project directory in your terminal or command prompt.
+Open the Terminal: In VS Code, go to the menu bar and select Terminal > New Terminal.

-# Install Dependencies:
-This project requires external libraries.
-Run:
+Install Dependencies: In the terminal window that appears, install the required external libraries:

 Bash

 pip install numpy matplotlib

-# Start the Program:
+Start the Program: Type the following command (using your script name) and press Enter:
-Execute the script using the Python interpreter:

 Bash

-python tracker_script_minimalist.py
+python house_water_tracker.py